tfranzel/drf-spectacular/docs/faq.rst

 By default, ``django-csp`` usually breaks our UIs for 2 reasons: external assets and inline scripts.

-Using the `sidecar <https://github.com/tfranzel/drf-spectacular#self-contained-ui-installation>`_ will mitigate the remote asset loading violation by serving the asset from your ``self``.
+Using the `sidecar <https://github.com/tfranzel/drf-spectacular#self-contained-ui-installation>`_ will mitigate the remote asset loading violation by serving the asset from yourself.
 Alternatively, you can also adapt ``CSP_DEFAULT_SRC`` to allow for those CDN assets instead.

 Solution for Swagger UI: